 Projects like SafeMoon “tax” token owners when they sell.
 BankX takes a different approach.
 Sellers of the BankX token capture the full value market price at the time they sell while the IPOL system burns tokens, if needed, to ensure the system remains net deflationary.

 Furthermore, BankX does not charge transaction fees in our liquidity pools.
 Buyers and sellers of XSD and BankX are drawn to our liquidity pools due to no fees, concentrating liquidity in our decentralized liquidity pools.
 Because no fees are earned, there is no incentive for liquidity providers to add liquidity to pools that the BankX protocol doesn’t own.
 The only incentive for the market is to sell liquidity ensuring a 100% Protocol Owned Liquidity Pool structure.

-To incentivize the provision of liquidity, the protocol utilizes bonding curves that are designed to reward earlier investors proportionally more so than later investors.
+To incentivize selling liquidity, the protocol utilizes bonding curves that are designed to reward earlier investors proportionally more so than later investors.
 For example, suppose a given amount of liquidity is needed for a pool and the first investor provides 10% of the needed capitalization, that would entitle them to nearly 15% of the total rewards pool.
 The same amount invested towards the middle 10% of the needed liquidity yields a 10% share. whereas an investor providing the final 10% of needed liquidity would get 5% of the rewards pool.

 This all very simply accomplished by using the variables:

 b = Amount Invested on the bonding curve when a user invests

 I = Total amount invested by the user

 The bonding curve itself is given by:

 And the fractional share of rewards the user is entitled to for a given investment I, is computed by dividing the area under the bonding curve over the region of investment, by the total area under the bonding curve.
 That number as a percentage is the relative amount of the Rewards Pool that the user will earn